bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example 4 - Setting Left Property"
   alt="Example 4 - Setting Left Property." />

-We could also move the box.
+<p>We could also move the box.
 Let&apos;s give that one a try.
-With move box, what we&apos;re going to do, we&apos;re actually going to change the position of the box, and in order to do that, we need to set some positioning for box.
+With move box,
+what we&apos;re going to do, we&apos;re actually going to change the position of the box, and in order to do that, we need to set some positioning for box.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 193/194. update box, position absolute & left 50px (115) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">